 Do I miss Google?

 A little I guess.
 Most of all I feared that Google would be the pinnacle of my tech career.
 It has not panned out that way.
 I have encountered other enterprises with tremendously inclusive corporate cultures.
 A national budget airline, for one.
-Most recently I finished up a Director of Technology stint for an RBI subsidiary which was hugely educational (actually it was a schooling for me in such matters).
+Most recently I finished up a Director of Engineering stint for an RBI subsidiary which was hugely educational (actually it was a schooling for me in such matters).
 So there’s always new challenges, and I’m better being the sum of all of my experiences.

 Nov 14, 2012: This article was syndicated by DZone